II.A General Information

 Editor, and Open Access Editor receive gratis MLA regular membership and MLA annual meeting early-regular-member registration during years in which they serve. (rev. 6/2008) (rev. 3/2011) (rev. 3/2014)

 The Board will review all honoraria at the spring meeting of the Association.
 All Board members are reimbursed for expenses incurred in attending Board meetings, including transportation, lodging, and a per diem for meals (up to half of the rate set by the US General Services Administration).
+Reimbursement for travel by car includes the cost of gas, tolls, and parking rather than the IRS mileage rates, not to exceed the cost of reasonable airfare.
+Both sitting Board members and incoming Board members are reimbursed for expenses incurred during the Board meeting held before the MLA Annual Meeting.
+Expenses covered for that meeting are lodging and half per diem only, limited to the days of the Board meeting.
 With Board approval, the Vice-President/Past President or other designated Board member may receive reimbursement for travel to and from one regional chapter meeting.
 In all cases such reimbursement is only for that part of the specified expenses not covered by Board members' institutions, is requested from the Administrative Officer in writing and is accompanied by written receipts for travel and lodging.
-When appropriate, the tax-exempt number (Employer Identification Number) 52-6056338 is used in making MLA purchases. (rev. 6/2008) (rev. 3/2011) (rev. 5/2015)
+When appropriate, the tax-exempt number (Employer Identification Number) 52-6056338 is used in making MLA purchases. (rev. 6/2008) (rev. 3/2011) (rev. 5/2015) (approved 5/2013, updated 7/2018)

 II.A.4.j.
 MAINTENANCE OF RECORDS